mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 POWER

-A variety of options can be applied to a ship’s power systems, normally for emergency use.
+A variety of options can be applied to a ship's power systems, normally for emergency use.

 EMERGENCY POWER SYSTEM